ericbulloch/kwmd/concepts/cryptography.md

 Hashing is the process that converts plain text data into a unique fixed size string of chararacters called a hash.
 Once a value is hashed it cannot be unhashed.
 The mathematical algorithm that does the hashing is a one-way hash algorithm and that is why it can't be reversed.

 To get the original value of a hash, an attack hash a dictionary of words that might be the original value.
 The attacker runs each value through the hash algorithm and compares the output with the original hash value.
+If they are a match, you have found the original value.